 The Biological Use Authorization as the Bloodborne Pathogens Exposure Control Plan

 Within the UC system, a biological use authorization (BUA) is required for work with human or primate blood or tissues.
 BUA applications document the safety protocols and appropriate barriers to prevent direct contact with human blood or OPIM for researchers.
-For BUAs involving work with human or primate blood or OPIM, the BBP ECP Addendum (link below) will be inserted within the BUA section for additional information by either the Principal Investigator or the Campus Biosafety Officer.
-The addendum will cover the remaining requirements that are not covered in the standard BUA that are needed to comply with the regulations.
+For BUAs involving work with human or primate blood or OPIM, the BUA will be supplemented with a section for hepatitis B vaccination/declination and annual acknowledgement of the exposure control plan.

 Cal/OSHA requires that exposure control plans are reviewed and acknowledged annually.